 2.7.
 Packet Pick-Up

-a.)
-At Military World Championships, elite and senior athletes will pick up their race packet at Registration and the Race Briefing.
+- a.)
+At Military World Championships, elite and senior athletes will pick up their race packet at Registration and the Race Briefing; and - b.)
+Relay team members must pick up their team race packet at registration.

 2.8.
 Packet Contents